gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 Tasks `stopContainer` and `removeContainer` will additionally need to suppress non-critical exceptions.

 As a result, every time we want to start a container, Gradle will first make sure to:
-* Check if a container using the same name is already running.
+* Check if a container using the same name is already running;
 * If it is running, stop and remove the container;
 * Create and run a new container.